• Skip to main content

 • 25 grams dark chocolate

-• 400 grams tinned kidney beans in water drained and rinsed
+• 400 grams tinned kidney beans drained and rinsed

 • freshly ground black pepper to taste